accetto/ubuntu-vnc-xfce-g3/docker/xfce-chromium/README-dockerhub.md

 ***

-**Tip** This is the short README version for Docker Hub.
+**Tip:** This is the short README version for Docker Hub.
 There is also the [full-length README][this-readme-full] on GitHub.

-**Attention** [Chromium Browser][chromium] in this image runs in `--no-sandbox` mode.
+**Attention:** [Chromium Browser][chromium] in this image runs in `--no-sandbox` mode.
 You should be aware of the implications.
-The image is intended for testing and development.
+The browser is intended for testing and development.

 ***